abhidwarakanath/A1EvoAcoustica/README.md

 This edit is specifically for multi-sub configurations.

+** IF YOU DON'T LIKE THE RESULTS AFTER THE FIRST PASS, LOAD THE PRE-PROCESSED MEASUREMENTS, IN ALL SPL WINDOW, APPLY NO MORE THAN 1/24th SMOOTHING, SAVE, AND RELOAD IT AND RE-RUN THE OPTIMISATION.
+I'VE FOUND THAT THIS EQUALISES THE VOLUMES MUCH BETTER **

 Differences -

 1. The raw imported IRs from Audyssey are now windowed with Tukey windows, and a frequency-dependent windowing.
 This provides a more robust estimation of the actual frequency response of the speaker.
 No other downstream windowing is changed or affected.